Find Affordable College Courses

 Chula Vista, CA

-The in-demand associate degree programs at Southwestern College helped the school earn the #3 place on this year’s ranking of the most popular astronomy and astrophysics schools in the Far Western US Region .
+A rank of #3 on this year’s list means Southwestern College is a great place for astronomy and astrophysics students working on their associate degree.
 Located in the city of Chula Vista, SWC Chula Vista is a public school with a large student population.

 A rank of #3 on this year’s list means Santiago Canyon College is a great place for astronomy and astrophysics students working on their associate degree.
-SCC is a fairly large public school located in the midsize city of Orange.
+SCC is a large public school located in the city of Orange.

 Full Astronomy & Astrophysics at Santiago Canyon College Report